MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/images.rst

 Here is the list of the standard formats:

 - Transparent images:

-   - ARGB8888: 32-bit format, 8 bits for transparency, 8 per color.
+   - ARGB8888: 32-bit format, 8 bits for transparency, 8 per color,
-   - ARGB4444: 16-bit format, 4 bits for transparency, 4 per color.
+   - ARGB4444: 16-bit format, 4 bits for transparency, 4 per color,
    - ARGB1555: 16-bit format, 1 bit for transparency, 5 per color.

 - Opaque images:

    - RGB888: 24-bit format, 8 per color,
    - RGB565: 16-bit format, 5 for red, 6 for green, 5 for blue.

 - Alpha images, only transparency is encoded (the color applied when drawing the image is the current GraphicsContext color):

    - A8: 8-bit format,
    - A4: 4-bit format,
    - A2: 2-bit format,